alexpasmantier/television/README.md

 | <kbd>Ctrl</kbd> + <kbd>s</kbd> | Toggle send to channel mode |
 | <kbd>Esc</kbd> | Quit the application |

-These keybindings can be customized in the configuration file (see [Customization](#customization)).
+These keybindings are all configurable (see [Customization](#customization)).

 ## Built-in Channels
-The following channels are currently available:
+The following built-in channels are currently available:
 - `Files`: search through files in a directory tree.
 - `Text`: search through textual content in a directory tree.
 - `GitRepos`: search through git repositories anywhere on the file system.